panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 }
 ```

-I found that `jotai` fits well for the management of simple global variables, as a complement to asynchronous state management libraries like `react-query` and `useSWR()`.
+I found that `jotai` fits well to manage simple global variables, as a complement to asynchronous state management libraries like `react-query` and `useSWR()`.

 *Would you use `jotai` to manage simple global state variables?
 What features, in your opinion, `jotai` is still missing?*